 The Designated Safeguarding Lead will be a senior member of staff from the Federation's leadership team and the role will be explicit within their job description.
-The individual schools and nursery will also appoint a deputy designated lead(s) who will be trained to the same level as the designated safeguarding lead and the role will also be explicit within their job description, however the lead responsibility remains with the designated safeguarding lead.
+The individual schools and nursery will also appoint a deputy designated safeguarding lead(s) who will be trained to the same level as the designated safeguarding lead and the role will also be explicit within their job description, however the lead responsibility remains with the designated safeguarding lead.
+The designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).

-Keeping Children Safe in Education 2022 sets out the broad areas of responsibility for the Designated Safeguarding Lead.
-These are detailed below.
+Keeping Children Safe in Education 2023 sets out the broad areas of responsibility for the Designated Safeguarding Lead within Annex C. These are detailed below.